Sydney funnel-web spider: Behaviour

 They typically build silk-lined tubular burrow retreats with collapsed "tunnels" or open "funnel" entrances from which irregular trip-lines radiate over the ground.
 In some exceptions, which lack trip-lines but may have trapdoors, the silk entrance tube may be split into two openings, in a Y or T form.
 The spiders burrow in sheltered habitats where they can find a moist and humid climate; for instance under rocks, logs or borer holes in rough-barked trees.
 The long-lived female funnel-web spend most of the time in their silk-lined tubular burrow retreats.
-When potential prey, which includes insects, lizards or frogs, walks across the trip-lines, they rush out, subduing their prey by injecting their venom.
+When potential prey, which includes insects (such as beetles and cockroaches) and their larvae, land snails, millipedes, lizards or frogs, walks across the trip-lines, they rush out, subduing their prey by injecting their venom.

-Males, recognized by the modified terminal segment of the palp, tend to wander during the warmer months of the year, looking for receptive females to mate with.
+Males, recognised by the modified terminal segment of the palp, tend to wander during the warmer months of the year, looking for receptive females to mate with.
 This makes encounters with male specimens more likely as they sometimes wander into backyards or houses, or fall into swimming pools.
 The spiders can survive such immersion for up to twenty-four hours, trapping air bubbles on hairs around their abdomen.
 Sydney funnel-web spiders are mainly active at night, as typical day-time conditions would dehydrate them.
 During the day, they seek cover in cool, moist hideaways.
 After heavy rain, spider activity is increased as their burrows may be flooded.

 When threatened or provoked, funnel-web spiders will display aggressive behaviour, rearing up on their hind legs and displaying their fangs.
 When biting, the funnel-web spider maintains a tight grip on its victim, often biting repeatedly.